-Total compliance (3 points): Observations show that there are no items stored in workers' shirts, blouse and smock top pockets.
-Ideally top pockets are sewn up or non-existent.
+Total compliance (3 points): There should be no items stored in workers' shirt, blouse and smock top pockets.
+Ideally, top pockets are sewn up or non-existent.
 Remember to also check maintenance workers in the production area.
-Special exception allowed for security identification tags as long as they are securely fastened to the person.
+Special exception allowed for security identification tags, as long as they are securely fastened to the person and/or below the waist.

-• Single/isolated instance(s) of items observed in shirt, blouse or smock top pocket
+• Single/isolated instance(s) of items observed in shirt, blouse or smock top pocket.

-Numerous instances of items observed in shirt, blouse or smock top pockets
+• Numerous instances of items observed in shirt, blouse or smock top pockets.

-Systematic use of shirts, blouse or smock top pockets.
+· Systematic use of shirts, blouse or smock top pockets.